Rules and Regulations

 (n) offer to or agree to carry baggage for hire and/or flag taxicabs or car services except pursuant to the terms of a lease, license, operating agreement or concession granted by Metro-North or the authority;

-(o) burn a lighted cigarette, cigar, pipe or any other matter or substance which contains tobacco or any tobacco substitute on a train or in any indoor area within a terminal or station not specifically designated as an area where such conduct is permitted;
+(o) burn a lighted cigarette, cigar, pipe or any other matter or substance which contains tobacco or any tobacco substitute on a train, in any indoor area within a terminal or station not specifically designated as an area where such conduct is permitted, or in an outdoor ticketing, boarding or platform area of a terminal or station;

 (p) engage in any activity which interferes with the commercial activities of lessees, tenants or their customers; and